kbalk/gobooklist/README.md

 authors.
 If your list of favorite authors is long, that's a tedious task even with saved searches.

-`booklist`, can make that task easier by automating the task of determining whether the library has any new publications for those authors.
+`booklist` can make that task easier by automating the task of determining whether the library has any new publications for those authors.
 However, this tool will only work with libraries using the CARL.X Integrated Library System.